cstrahan/capnp-ruby/README.md

 pipelinedRequest = request.send
 ```
 get the returned "worker" set the method that we want to request on it and then set
-the parameters to requested, in this case we set dataint to 0.
+the parameters to be requested, in this case we set dataint to 0.

 ```ruby
 pipelinedRequest.get('worker').method = put23method